-Hungry Ghost month this year starts early, on 1 August and ends on 29 August 2019.
-It always falls into the 7th month of the Lunar Calendar and the culmination is Hungry Ghost Day (the day of the full moon), which is on 15 August this year.
+This year, Hungry Ghost month started on 19th August and will end on 16th September 2020.
+It always falls into the 7th month of the Lunar Calendar and the culmination is Hungry Ghost Day (the day of the full moon), which is on 2nd September this year.

-Hungry Ghost month is one of the things you can’t ignore when you live in Asia.
+Usually, Hungry Ghost month is one of the things you can’t ignore when you live in Asia.
 According to Chinese mythology, during Hungry Ghost month the gates of the underworld are opened up to allow the souls of the dead to return to earth to visit their living relatives.
 At the same time, wandering ghosts and spirits obviously also have the opportunity to escape and will roam about the streets.
 Most of these spirits are good-natured, but some of them are stuck in the “Bardo”, a restless in-between state, where they still try to find a new body to be re-born into.
 Such spirits might cause you harm if your own energy level is low or exhausted and the Chinese therefore believe that it is important to be extra careful during Hungry Ghost month, especially during night time.
 It is a time when the yin forces are very strong.
+People try to be home before it gets dark.
+Swimming in the Sea is avoided for fear of drowning.
+Mysterious things can happen.

 - Do not wait alone under a tree or a bus stop in the dark, as the spirits love hanging out in such places.